GINO-Q: Learning an Asymptotically Optimal Index Policy for Restless Multi-armed Bandits: Gain-Index-Oriented Q Learning

 \section{Gain-Index-Oriented Q Learning}

+With asymptotic optimality and no reliance on indexability, learning the gain index policy offers a promising solution for RMABs without system knowledge, particularly for large-scale problems.
 This section presents the GINO-Q learning algorithm for RMABs.
 Our approach involves decomposing the RMAB into single-arm problems and learning the gain indices for each arm.

-The main challenge in learning these gain indices lies in determining the optimal solution to \eqref{eq: inf-lambda}, i.e., $\lambda^*$.
-Once $\lambda^*$ is determined, the gain indices for any arm $\mathcal{B}_i$ can be derived from the Q function of problem $J_i(\lambda^*)$, which can be learned using conventional Q learning algorithms.
+By definition, the gain indices of an arm are determined by the Q-function of the corresponding single-arm problem under the optimal activation cost $\lambda^*$.
+While learning the Q function for a fixed $\lambda$ reduces to a standard Q learning task, jointly learning $\lambda^*$ introduces additional complexity due to the coupling between the dual variable and the value functions.
+Specifically, in the absence of system knowledge, the gradient required to update $\lambda$ cannot be computed directly--and, moreover, it cannot be estimated directly during the Q-learning process.

-To address this challenge, we propose a three-timescale stochastic approximation algorithm.
-This algorithm utilizes different timescales to update $\lambda$ and the Q function of $J_i(\lambda)$ at slow and medium rates, respectively.
-Additionally, the fast timescale is designed to estimate the derivative of $g_i(\lambda)$ with respect to $\lambda$, which is crucial for updating $\lambda$.
+To overcome this challenge, we propose a three-timescale stochastic approximation algorithm.
+The algorithm updates the Q-function of $J_i(\lambda)$ and the dual variable $\lambda$ on medium and slow timescales, respectively.
+A third, faster timescale is employed to estimate the derivative of $g_i(\lambda)$ with respect to $\lambda$, which plays a critical role in guiding the update of $\lambda$.